-The goldsmiths of Studio22k are dedicated to carrying on the traditions and style of ancient high karat gold jewelry inspired by cultures such as ancient Egypt and Mesopotamia.
+The goldsmiths of Studio22k are dedicated to carrying on the traditions of ancient high karat gold jewelry inspired by cultures of ancient Mesopotamia.

-Gold taken directly out of the ground generally has other elements attached to it.
-Even ancient cultures had to develop ways to clean/separate out these elements before working with the gold.
-Because these cultures did not have the capability to purify gold as we do today, their gold would have been the equivalent from 20k to 23k gold of today’s standards.
+Gold taken directly out of the ground generally has other elements attached to it and has to be cleaned before the gold can be used to make jewelry.
+Ancient cultures did not have the same capability to separate the other elements out of the gold as we do today.
+Therefore, the gold in ancient jewelry would have been equivalent of todays gold between 20k to 23k.

-Fusing is the main principle of metal working used by 22k goldsmiths.
+Fusing is the main principle.
 Fusing is when individual units of gold are joined together through a concentrated heat source.
 The surface of the gold is heated to a near molten state.
 With too much heat the components are completely melted and with too little the process won’t hold.
 The main techniques that rely on fusing are Granulation and Filigree.

 Forging is a technique to shape metal into desired forms using compression force, mainly through intermittent hammering and multi-directional movement.
 This creates endless effects on different surfaces.
 Bending, twisting, cutting, rounding up, spreading, and drawing down are a few examples.
 This process is one of the oldest ways of metalworking done by mankind.